pandastackDev/humanize-ai/README.md

 ## Testing

-When running locally or using the deployed [demo app](https://b2b-starter-kit.vercel.app/), use the following test card numbers for the Stripe Checkout flow:
+When running locally or using staging, use the following test card numbers for the Stripe Checkout flow:

 - Card number: 4242 4242 4242 4242
 - CVC: Any 3 digits